docsforhealth/dfh-wordpress-plugin/README.md

 ## Deploying

-1. Update the `Version` field in the masthead of `docsforhealth.php` to your desired release version
+1. Update the `Version` field in the masthead of `dfh-wordpress-plugin.php` to your desired release version
 2. For completeness, also update the `version` field in `package.json` to the same version you entered in the prior step
 3. Commit changes with `git commit -am <message here>`
 4. Create [an annotated tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) to mark the release with `git tag -a <tag version> -m <release message>`.
 By convention, the tag version is the same as the release version specified earlier.
 Note that we use [annotated tags instead of lightweight tags](https://stackoverflow.com/a/25996877) as these are intended for release.